daveaspinall/til/svg/svgo-remove-svg-dimensions.md

-# Remove SVG width/height attributes using SVGO
+# Remove SVG width/height using SVGO

 Using the `removeDimensions` plugin that ships with SVGO, you can remove the width/height attributes on an SVG in the presence of `"viewBox"`.